 - Sudden changes in appearance (red skin, constricted pupils, or blue lips and fingernails)

 - Weak pulse and irregular heartbeat

 - Losing consciousness

 An overdose is a life-threatening emergency which requires medical attention.
-There are some medications which can reverse the effects of an Opioid overdose if quickly administered.
-An overdose on Codeine is especially risky not only for users who are taking the Opioid for fun, but also for users who are above the age of 65 and who suffer from diseases which impact the liver and kidneys.
+Narcan is a medication which can reverse the effects of an Opioid overdose if quickly administered.
+An overdose on Codeine is especially risky not only for users who are abusing the drug, but also for users who are above the age of 65 and who suffer from diseases which impact the liver and kidneys.
 People who use Codeine in combination with alcohol or other drugs are also increasing their risks for overdose.

 The Long-Term Consequences of Codeine Abuse

 Even if a person never suffers from an overdose, there are lasting effects of using Codeine repeatedly.
 People who suffer from a Codeine addiction and never seek treatment are most likely to experience these consequences.
 Long-term Codeine abuse may cause: